JKHYuen/JKHYuen.github.io/projects/1-physarum.md

 *PHYSARUM: Slime Mold Simulator* has sold 450+ units, with 13 Steam reviews (84% positive) as of August 2023.
 Although a very niche and small game, reception has been very positive.
 Master's students in AI, biology and engineering as well as fashion and graphic designers have reached out with questions about the software and permission to use it in their works (explicit permission is not needed!).

 <header id="implementation" class="major page-header"><h1><span class="number">5.</span> Implementation</h1></header>
-Slime agent algorithm was taken from Dr. Jeff Jones in <a href="https://uwe-repository.worktribe.com/output/980579" target="_blank" rel="noopener noreferrer">this paper</a> and compute shader implementation is based on <a href="https://youtu.be/X-iSQQgOd1A?si=7pIOyvsba7aWwk_6" target="_blank" rel="noopener noreferrer">Sebastian Lague</a> and <a href="https://catlikecoding.com/unity/tutorials/basics/compute-shaders/" target="_blank" rel="noopener noreferrer">Catlike Coding</a>.
+See below for some code examples and implementation details from the project.
+The slime agent algorithm was taken from <a href="https://uwe-repository.worktribe.com/output/980579" target="_blank" rel="noopener noreferrer">this paper</a> by Dr. Jeff Jones and the compute shader implementation is based on <a href="https://youtu.be/X-iSQQgOd1A?si=7pIOyvsba7aWwk_6" target="_blank" rel="noopener noreferrer">Sebastian Lague's video</a> and <a href="https://catlikecoding.com/unity/tutorials/basics/compute-shaders/" target="_blank" rel="noopener noreferrer">Catlike Coding's tutorial</a>.

 <div class="box" markdown="1">
 *Development Anecdote:*\\